 Salihu Abubakar Abdulmudallib (The Caliphate)

-The companies and Allied Matters Act, and the Code of Corporate Governance in Nigeria require that there should be governing bodies for the corporations.
-These governing bodies are the ones saddled with the responsibility of managing the business of the company such that the respective powers of the board and the members in general meeting are to be prescribed in the Articles of the company.
+The Companies and Allied Matters Act, and the Code of Corporate Governance in Nigeria require that there should be a governing bodies for the corporations.
+These governing bodies are the ones saddled with the responsibility of managing the business of the company such that the respective powers of the board and the members in general meeting are to be prescribed in the Articles of the Company.

 The Modalities of Appointment of Directors of a Company